-Nyan Worm is the name of a malicious program.
-It is classified as a Remote Access Trojan (RAT).
+Nyan Worm is a malicious program classified as a Remote Access Trojan (RAT).
 Malware of this type is designed to enable stealthy access and control over an infected machine.
 These trojans can have a certain level of control over the device's hardware, software, and stored content and information.

 The latter can entail the malware viewing, opening, running, deleting, and gathering information about installed applications.
 Some RATs can also end running processes.
 The malicious programs can have a similar level of control over stored files (e.g., rename, copy, move, download, delete, etc.).

-Trojans that are able to infiltrate and execute files - can be used to cause chain infections.
-This is an ability that the Nyan Worm RAT has.
-Hence, it can be used to infect the system with trojans, ransomware, cryptominers, and other malware.
+Trojans that are able to infiltrate and execute files, and can be used to cause chain infections.
+The Nyan Worm RAT has this capability and is thus used to infect the system with trojans, ransomware, cryptominers, and other malware.

 Furthermore, many remote access trojans have information-stealing functionalities.
-Aside from downloading stored system/personal files and recording audio/video, these programs may be able to take screenshots, extract data from installed applications, and log keystrokes (keylogging).
+As well as downloading stored system/personal files and recording audio/video, these programs can take screenshots, extract data from installed applications, and log keystrokes (keylogging).

 Information of interest includes (but is not limited to): various account/platform/service log-in credentials (i.e., IDs, usernames, and passwords), browsing activity, personally identifiable details (e.g., names, addresses, emails, etc.), finance-related data (e.g., banking account details, credit card numbers, etc.), and so on.